Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/how-to.md

 ### Set up a data plane node

 Set up a data plane node in the control plane group.
-Navigate to {% konnect_icon runtimes %} [**Gateway Manager**](https://cloud.konghq.com/gateway-manager/), select group `CPG`, then click on **New Data Plane Node**.
+Navigate to {% konnect_icon runtimes %} [**Gateway Manager**](https://cloud.konghq.com/gateway-manager/), selec group `CPG`, then click on **New Data Plane Node**.

 Choose your installation method, then follow the instructions in {{site.konnect_short_name}} to set up the data plane node.

-Once the instance is connected, go back to the Gateway Manager.
+Once the data plane node is connected, go back to the Gateway Manager.

 ### Configure standard control planes

 Create a service and route in `CP1`.
-This will let you test the connection between groups.
+This will let you test the connection between members of a group.

 {% navtabs %}
 {% navtab Konnect UI %}